-No flora species listed as threatened or Near Threatened on the national Red List were recorded in the study area during the field survey.
-However, Kniphofia ensifolia subsp. ensifolia, which is listed as Near Threatened on the Mpumalanga Red List, was recorded in the study area.
-Based on reviewed literature and data sources, 11 flora species that occur, or potentially occur in the study area are listed as threatened or Near Threatened on the national and/or provincial Red Lists.
+One flora species listed as Vulnerable on the national Red List was recorded in the Project site, namely Sensitive species 41.
+Kniphofia ensifolia subsp. ensifolia, which is listed as Near Threatened on the Mpumalanga Red List, was recorded in the broader AOI, but not within the Project site.
+Based on reviewed literature and data sources, 10 additional flora species that occur, or potentially occur in the AOI are listed as threatened or Near Threatened on the national and/or provincial Red Lists.
 These are listed in Table 4.

-Several flora species that are listed as Protected at a provincial level according to Mpumalanga Nature Conservation Act (Act No. 10 of 1998) were recorded in the study area during the field survey, including Aloe ecklonis, Boophone disticha, Crinum bulbispermum, Gladiolus crassifolius, Gladiolus longicollis subsp. platypetalus, Gladiolus sericeovillosus subsp. calvatus and Haemanthus humilis.
+Several flora species that are listed as Protected at a provincial level according to Mpumalanga Nature Conservation Act (Act No. 10 of 1998) were recorded in the AOI during the field survey, including Aloe ecklonis, Boophone disticha, Crinum bulbispermum, Gladiolus crassifolius, Gladiolus longicollis subsp. platypetalus, Gladiolus sericeovillosus subsp. calvatus and Haemanthus humilis.

 Flora species that are listed as Protected (and Specially Protected) under the Mpumalanga Nature Conservation Act (Act No. 10 of 1998) require specific conservation management, i.e., that cannot be cleared or picked without a permit from the provincial authority.
-No flora species listed on the NEMBA ToPS (2007) List were recorded or potentially occur in the study area.
+No flora species listed on the NEMBA ToPS (2007) List were recorded or potentially occur in the AOI.

-For additional information on flora SCC occurring/potentially occurring in the study area, including habitat preferences and a 'probability of occurrence' based on habitat suitability assessments, refer to the Plant Species Specialist Assessment Report for the proposed Project.
+For additional information on flora SCC occurring/potentially occurring in the AOI and Project site, including habitat preferences and a 'probability of occurrence' based on habitat suitability assessments, refer to the Plant Species Specialist Assessment Report for the proposed Project.